 Mobile machines in the construction, agriculture, mining, and material handling sectors, and in the military, work in very challenging environments.
 These machines are routinely subject to the detrimental effects of dust, water, wind, and extreme temperatures.
 Vibration, shock, and internal stresses – cavitation, pressure spikes, and changing loads – put a heavy burden on all components.
 Corrosion from chemicals, fuel, and engine and hydraulic oil are additional problems.

-Mechanical pressure switches are simple, low-cost devices, built for reliability in these conditions.
+Mechanical pressure switches are simple, economical and built for reliability in these conditions.
 They provide dependable and long-lasting performance in a variety of mobile machine applications.

 How Mechanical Pressure Switches Work

 In a mechanical pressure switch, a diaphragm or a piston mechanically transfers the pressure of the medium to a snap action switch (micro switch).
-Every time the pressure in the fluid reaches a predetermined pressure — the switch point — the contact snaps, generating and sending an output electrical signal to a controller.
+Every time the pressure in the fluid reaches a predetermined pressure,the switch point either opens or closes the contact, which controls the specific circuit of the machine.
 The switch point is preset at the factory or on-site by adjusting a pressure spring.
 The switch resets when the pressure is no longer within the range of the switch point.
 The reset, or switch-back, point depends on the hysteresis of the micro switch.

 Mechanical Switches in Mobile Machines

 Mechanical pressure switches are a good fit for: